demarbre1u/daily-quests/README.md

 There are still some planned features to help you organize your day :

- - A TODO list you can manage by yourself
  - Push notifications to keep you informed if you're running out of time
- - A stats screen to keep track of your achievments
  - The possibility to switch your theme / the language of the app to have an UI that fits you

 ### How to add / remove quests